duanjunhyq/sequdas/README.md

 ```

-Here is an example for Data manager:
+Here is an example for Data Analyzer:

 ```
 [basic]